Information for ACAT Applicants

 One-third of the members are replaced each year.

-Retired members may reapply for a subsequent term following a one-year absence from ACAT.
+Retired members may reapply following a one-year absence from ACAT.

 Two to four ACAT Pool members (alternates) will also be appointed each year for a one-year term.
 ACAT Pool members may be called on by the ACAT Executive and TTC staff to fill a vacancy in the course of a year.